w3c/wcag3/guidelines/groups/text-and-wording/clear-language/abbreviations.md

 type: foundational
 ---

-Explanations are available for the first use of abbreviations, acronyms, initialisms, and numeronyms.
+Abbreviations, acronyms, initialisms, and numeronyms are explained or expanded when first used.